Home Vancouver Events Calendar Festivals and Events in Vancouver Surrey Vaisakhi Parade, Festival and Celebrations

 The parade on the Saturday is the main event which attracts hundreds of thousands of people to the streets of Surrey during the Vaisakhi holiday season.
 In addition to the parade, however, most years, there is also a multi-day carnival element with amusement rides.

 Surrey’s Dashmesh Gurdwara Vaisakhi Festival carnival usually runs for the week or so leading up to the weekend of the parade.
-After not happening for a couple of years, the carnival returned in 2023 and it’s back again in 2024.
-This year, there are amusement rides on most days from April 12th to 21st.
+After not happening for a couple of years, the carnival returned in 2023 and it was back again in 2024.
+This year, there were amusement rides on most days from April 12th to 21st.

 During the multi-day Vaisakhi celebrations the carnival is set up at Gurdwara Dashmesh Darbar Temple, which is also the starting point of the Saturday parade.
 The carnival is run by Shooting Star Amusements and includes rides and a midway.